AbdulDD/Deep-Learning-Portfolio/README.md

-# ML_Internship_Eziline_Software_House
+# Deep Learning Portfolio
-This repository acts as my Portfolio for the Internship I have done in Machine Learning tachnology at Eziline Software house, Rawalpindi, Punjab, Pakistan.
+This repository is my comprehensive collection of tools, resources, projects and projects' documentations related to Deep Learning and it serves as my portfolio for Deep learning and computer vision

 # Key_Features
-1. Exploratory Data Analysis
+1. Data preparation
-2. Machine learning and Deep learning algorithms and models
+2. Deep learning for computer vision and other relavent tasks
 3. Optimization and Evaluations of models
 4. Use of Pre-trained models and Transfer learning